A Beginner's Guide to HRMS Learning Management

-- Litmos – a cloud platform that combines pre-packaged learning options with your content management system.
+- SAP Litmos – a cloud platform that combines pre-packaged learning options with your content management system.
 A standalone option that claims to connect easily to your other business systems.

 - Saba – another cloud-based option, providing learning management combined with talent management features such as performance management, goal tracking, succession planning, and even recruitment.

 - eSSential LMS – designed for large and medium-sized organizations by eLogic Learning, and boasting mobile access plus gamification tools, eSSential can be deployed either on-premises or in the cloud.